msolorio/workout_app/README.md

 ---

-### JWT for Authentication
+### Authentication with JWTs

 <details>
   <summary>Learn More</summary>

 Configured authentication with JWTs and HttpOnly Cookies.

-Security Considerations
 - Gaurded against XSS from accessing token.
-HttpOnly cookies are inaccessible with JavaScript.
 - Enabled stateless authentication with JWTs, eliminating the need to store session data server-side.
 - Revokes the HttpOnly cookie server-side upon logout.
 - Cookie is passed via HTTPS.